Bilal112/bilal112/README.md

 &nbsp;

 <!-- Talking about you -->
-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working as Software Engineer;
+- 👨🏽‍💻 I’m currently working as a Software Engineer;
 - 🌱 I'm in love with React and React-Native;
-- 👯 I’m looking forward to work with different organizations 🤝;
+- 👯 I’m looking forward to working with different organizations 🤝;
 - 🤔 I like to help others;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Motivation: I am learning python;